How to find the shutter count?Click Here to Jump Directly to the Free Online App!

 How many images has my camera taken up to now?

 In order to find out how many shots your Fujifilm, Nikon, Pentax, Sony or (older) Canon has taken, just upload a new, unedited image using the dialog box below.
-Both JPG and RAW file formats will work, with smaller jpg-files uploading faster.
+Smaller JPG-files will upload faster.
 Your image will be deleted from the server once the EXIF-information has been read.

 Drop Your Image File Here

 Click to Select from Computer

 The shutter count corresponds to the number of images a camera has captured with its mechanical shutter (Fujifilm also includes still pictures taken with the electronic shutter in the reported "image count").
 Mechanical focal-plane shutters consist of a pair of light-tight curtains that move to uncover the sensor during the exposure time.
 Every actuation, that is every shutter opening and closing, will cause some minimal wear and tear that will eventually result in malfunction and the need for repair or replacement.
 A shutter can fail completely on one incident, but more likely it will deteriorate gradually.
 It becomes unreliable when shooting at high shutter speeds or the first and second curtains get out of sync, so that the shutter speed becomes inaccurate.
 If these warning signs appear, it is time to take action and get your camera shutter replaced.
 Shutter replacement costs generally fall into the range of US$200 to US$400, plus the hassle of having to send the camera to the service center.